 The AACP Alumni, Graduating Student, and Faculty surveys were initiated and designed by the AACP/ACPE Task Force on Assessment and Accreditation in 2002.
 These surveys were intended to gather perceptions regarding curriculum quality.
 With the release of ACPE's Standards 2007, the Institutional Research Advisory Committee (IRAC) revised the three surveys and created a preceptor survey.
 The surveys can be used by the colleges and schools of pharmacy both as a curriculum assessment tool and to provide data during a self-study and accreditation review.
-The Graduating Student and Faculty surveys are now open through the end of June and the Alumni and Preceptor surveys are now open through the end of August.
+The four surveys are now closed and will reopen in spring 2016.
 For more information please contact Danielle A. Taylor.

 Principles of Good Use for the AACP Curriculum Quality Perception Surveys